 - Clip ‘n Climb – a unique and colourful climbing facility in Richmond with multiple different elements that use an automated belay system and are especially fun for children and youth.

 - Richmond Oval – a traditional climbing structure that’s fairly large, but both smaller and less expensive (depending on your age) than most other places.

 - Coastal Climbing Centre – a facility with both bouldering and rock climbing structures in Surrey.

 - Project Climbing – a climbing company with facilities in both Cloverdale (Surrey) and Abbotsford.

-- The Edge – a large and traditional-style rock climbing facility in North Vancouver.
+- Climb Base5 (North Vancouver) – a large and traditional-style rock climbing facility in North Vancouver.

 - The Rock Wall – a climbing gym in Maple Ridge.